Public Impact Fellowships

 - Have financial need

-- In addition to being available for a presentation and interview Tuesday, November 27, 2012 between 9:30 am - 12:30 pm, finalists may also be required to attend a brief interview with the donor(s) at a time to be determined.
+- In addition to being available for a presentation and interview Friday, November 22, 2013 between 10:00 am and 1:00pm, finalists may also be required to attend a brief interview with the donor(s) on Friday, November 22 between 2:00 pm and 4:00 pm.

-- Must be willing to be interviewed and/or meet with the donor(s) and provide the donor(s) with periodic, perhaps quarterly, updates.
+- Must be willing to be interviewed and/or meet with the donor(s) and provide donor(s) with periodic updates.

 Schools are asked to collect nominations from each department and then forward the most promising nominees, based on merit and the potential public impact of the student's research.
 There is no limit to the number of nominations each school may submit.
-The final selection committee will consider several factors when choosing the awardees, including the student's presentation, interview and their ability to convey their research to a broad audience; academic records, letters of recommendation, degree progress since matriculation into the program, and research impact.
-DEADLINE to submit nominations to the Graduate Division: 12:00 p.m. (noon), Friday, October 26, 2012.
+The final selection committee will consider several factors when choosing the awardees, including the student's presentation, interview and their ability to convey their research to a broad audience; academic record, letters of recommendation, degree progress, and research impact.
+DEADLINE to submit nominations to the Graduate Division: 12:00 p.m. (noon), Friday, October 25, 2013.
 Late or incomplete nomination packets will not be reviewed.

 - Student Information Forms (to be completed by the student):

-- Students may apply via the fillable/savable Microsoft Word form from the Graduate Division Website: Public Impact Fellowship Student Information Form
+- Students may apply using the fillable/savable Microsoft Word form from the Graduate Division Website: Public Impact Fellowship Student Information Form

 - Student Information forms must be saved in Microsoft Word as "IMPACT APP - SID#.doc", e.g. "IMPACT APP - 12345678.doc"